-If you experience a problem working with your iMac, there is usually a simple and quick solution.
+If you experience a problem working with your iMac, there's usually a simple and quick solution.
 If you encounter a problem, try to make a note of what you did before the problem occurred.
 This can help you narrow down the possible causes of the problem and then find the answers you need.
-Things to note include:
+Things to note:

 - The applications you were using when the problem occurred.
-Problems that occur only with a specific application may indicate that the application is not compatible with the Mac OS version installed on your computer. - Any software that you recently installed. - Any new hardware (such as additional memory or a peripheral) that you connected or installed.
+Problems that occur only with a specific application may indicate that the application isn't compatible with the version of Mac OS X installed on your computer. - Any software that you recently installed. - Any new hardware (such as additional memory or a peripheral) that you connected or installed.

-WARNING: Do not attempt to open your iMac except to install memory.
-If your iMac needs service, see "Learning More, Service, and Support" on page 51 for information about how to contact an Apple Authorized Service Provider or Apple for service.
+WARNING: Do not attempt to open your iMac, except to install memory.
+If your iMac needs service, see "Learning More, Service, and Support" on page 57 for information about how to contact Apple or an Apple Authorized Service Provider for service.
 Your iMac doesn't have any user-serviceable parts, except the memory.